nan1kore/elin-bgm-replacer2/README.md

 3. Open it with a text editor.
 The following options are available:
    - **BgmDirectory** → Absolute path to the folder containing your replacement MP3 files
      - Only **absolute paths** are supported
-     - If left blank, defaults to the same folder where `NkBGMReplacer2.dll` is located
+     - Defaults to the same folder where `NkBGMReplacer2.dll` is located
    - **Volume** → Playback volume for all MP3 files (applied uniformly)

 > Individual file volume adjustments are **not supported**.